skstan256/startup/README.md

 ## JavaScript Deliverable
 - [x] done - Prerequisite: Javascript Simon deployed
-- [x] done - Prerequisite: Name and link to Github displayed on every page
+- [x] done - Prerequisite: Name and link to Github displayed on home page
+- [x] done - Prerequisite: Notes in README (you're currently reading them)
-- [ ] Have Javascript that takes user input and adds it to mocked database data: The user can add thoughts to the project thought log, which will be saved to local storage as a mock of being added to the database
+- [x] done - Have Javascript that takes user input and adds it to mocked database data: The user can add thoughts to the project thought log, which will be saved to local storage as a mock of being added to the database
-- [x] done - Have JavaScript that reads the login input and displays the username: The username is read in and displayed on the home and project pages.
+- [x] done - Have JavaScript that reads the login input and displays the username: The username is read in and displayed on the home and project pages
-- [ ] Have JavaScript that mocks your database data and injects it into the DOM: JavaScript injects demo thoughts to the project thought log, which is a mock of them being retrieved from the database
+- [x] done - Have JavaScript that mocks your database data and injects it into the DOM: JavaScript injects demo thoughts to the project thought log, which is a mock of them being retrieved from the database
 - [x] done - Use the `localstorage` API to keep data between pages and browser sessions: the username is stored in localstorage and persists between the home page and project page.
 If you were to open the program up to the home or project page in a different browser session, the username would also be persistent (going through the login page resets it).
 Thoughts in the thought log are also peristent.
+(You have to click out of the demo reminder before they load... still working on fixing that bug)
 - [x] done - Have JavaScript that mocks out the realtime data you expect to get from the server using WebSocket and inject it into the DOM: There is JavaScript that triggers when the project page is open, showing a mock example of a reminder alert.
-## RE-ENABLE YOUR REMINDER ALERTS!!!!!!!!!!

 [Link to notes page](notes.md)